R-15 (concert)

-R-15 was a concert by Filipina recording artist Regine Velasquez held on April 21, 2001, at the Grand Ballroom of the Manila Hotel in Ermita.
+R-15 was a concert by Filipino singer Regine Velasquez held on April 21, 2001, at the Grand Ballroom of the Manila Hotel in Ermita.
 The show's concept and name is a reference to the fifteenth anniversary of Velasquez's professional debut in 1986.
-It was produced by EE Concerts Production, with Freddie Santos as the stage director.
+It was produced by EE Concert Productions, with Freddie Santos as the stage director.
 Gerard Salonga served as the music director and conductor, backed by the Manila Philharmonic Orchestra.
-The set list featured songs taken from Velasquez's discography, which incorporated tracks she released from her cover albums.
+The set list featured songs from Velasquez's discography, including tracks from her cover albums.

 Background and development

-Filipina singer Regine Velasquez's career began with a record deal with OctoArts International and the release of her single "Love Me Again" in 1986.
-After an appearance in the variety show The Penthouse Live!, she caught the attention of Ronnie Henares, a producer and talent manager who signed her to a management deal.
+Regine Velasquez's career began with a record deal with OctoArts International and the release of her single "Love Me Again" in 1986.
+After appearing in the variety show The Penthouse Live!, she caught the attention of Ronnie Henares, a producer and talent manager who signed her to a management deal.
 The following year, she released her debut album Regine (1987) through Viva Records.
-In 1993, she signed an international record deal with PolyGram Records, and achieved commercial success in some Asian territories with her albums Listen Without Prejudice (1994), My Love Emotion (1995) and Retro (1996).
+In 1993, she signed an international record deal with PolyGram Records, and achieved commercial success in Asia with her albums Listen Without Prejudice (1994), My Love Emotion (1995) and Retro (1996).
 In April 1996, Velasquez staged a show, titled Isang Pasasalamat, at the University of the Philippines's Sunken Garden to celebrate her ten-year career milestone.

 In April 2001, the Philippine Daily Inquirer published that Velasquez would headline a concert on the eve of her birthday on April 21, at the Manila Hotel's Fiesta Pavilion Grand Ballroom in Ermita.
-The show, called R-15, was described as a "double celebration" which also marked the fifteenth anniversary of Velasquez's professional debut.
+The show, titled R-15, was a "double celebration" which also marked the fifteenth anniversary of Velasquez's professional debut.
 Discussing her milestone, Velasquez stated: "This career made it possible for me to give my family a comfortable life.
 It taught me courage, self-confidence, and perseverance.
 I matured a lot because of this business."
-R-15 was produced by EE Concerts Production, with Freddie Santos tapped as the stage director.
-She re-teamed with Gerard Salonga, who served as the music director and conductor, after their first collaboration in her concert Songbird Sings the Classics in 2000.
+R-15 was produced by EE Concert Productions, with Freddie Santos as the stage director.
+She re-teamed with Gerard Salonga, who served as the show's music director and conductor, after their first collaboration in her concert Songbird Sings the Classics in 2000.
 Velasquez and Salonga were accompanied by the Manila Philharmonic Orchestra.